Rushikeshlawand/My_Notes/Intetview Prep/Java_Notes.md

 | **default**   | Yes            | Yes              | No           | No                    |
 | **private**   | Yes            | No               | No           | No                    |

 ### Explanation

 - **`public`**:

-  - Accessible from any class, regardless of package.
+  - The classes, methods, or variables which are defined as public, can be accessed by any class or method.
   - Used when you want the member to be accessible from anywhere.

 - **`protected`**: